Northstrix/RGB-Smart-Lamp-on-WS2812/README.md

 And don't forget to put a capacitor for at least 1000 mkf if you're using a crappy power source.

 After you've completed building this device you need an app to control it.
-You can get Remote XY app here: https://remotexy.com/
+You can get RemoteXY app here: https://remotexy.com/

 After you installed the app connect Arduino to your phone via Bluetooth and enter a password (1234 by default).